-Casual clothes and good walking shoes are appropriate.
-Tops with longer sleeves are preferred due to local customs.
-We also suggest you bring a hat, waterbottle, pack of tissues, and some money for personal purchases.
+This is a walking tour and guests will be exposed to elements such as sun and rain.
+Therefore, casual clothes and good walking shoes are appropriate.
+Please note that it can be extremely hot in Singapore, so please dress accordingly; however, note that tops with longer sleeves are preferred due to local customs.
+We also suggest you bring a hat, water bottle, pack of tissues, and some money for personal purchases.

 If you are happy with the services provided by your local guides a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour.

 Your Singapore food fest will begin at the Chinatown complex, the largest hawker centre in Singapore, with over 220 stalls.
 With all those options, you may feel a little overwhelmed, but you’ll have a knowledgeable local by your side to show you the ropes.

 Your guide will introduce you to the hawker centre and help you pick out some of the most authentic, tasty Singaporean treats.
 Savour the famous chicken rice along with delicious poh piah (fresh spring roll).
 Then try some mouth-watering local Chinese delights such as chwee kueh (water rice cake) with freshly crushed, ice cold sugar cane juice.